Alfaj0r/Powershells/README.md

-Humble begginings of powershell scripting
+Humble begginings of powershell scripting, and trying to manage code through GitHub